Security

 # HTTP access control (Cross-Origin Resource Sharing CORS)

-Activate Cross-Origin Resource Sharing (CORS) to be able to access Modyo resources from other websites.
+Enables the Cross-Origin Resource Sharing (CORS) functionality to allow access to Modyo resources from other websites.

 # Content Delivery Token (JWT - JSON Web Token)

-This key or secret is used by Modyo to sign users' JWTs in order to access private content through the API.
+This key or secret is used by Modyo to sign user JWTs so that they can access private content through the API.

 Attention

-Generating a new key will force all requests for private content to go through Modyo, since JWTs signed by Modyo with the old key will no longer be valid.
+If you generate a new key, all requests for private content must go through Modyo.
+This is because JWTs signed by Modyo with the old key will no longer be valid.

-The key or secret has a specific duration in seconds that can be configured in the box below.
-By default, the duration is 1 hour (3600 seconds).
-It is not recommended to use a very short duration, as it could affect the performance of the platform.
+The key or secret has a specified duration in seconds.
+You can set this time in the field provided; by default, the duration is one hour (3600 seconds).
+It is recommended to avoid a very short period of duration, as it may affect the performance of the platform.

 # Two-Factor Authentication (2FA)

-Two-step authentication adds an extra layer of security to your account.
-Every time team members sign in, they'll need to enter both their password and a dynamic key provided by the Google Authenticator app from their phones.
+Two-step authentication adds a layer of security to your account and reduces the risk of unauthorized access.
+When activated, each time team members log in, they will have to enter their password and a dynamic key provided by the Google Authenticator application from their phones.

-Each team member will be able to enable two-step authentication from their profile, but as an administrator, you can also enforce two-step authentication for all team members.
+Each team member can activate two-step authentication from their profile.
+In addition, the administrator can force two-step authentication for all team members.

-By enforcing two-step authentication for team members, the next time a team member logs in, they will be required to set up their two-step authentication device.
-Once set up, they will need to sign in using their password and the code provided by Google Authenticator.
+By enabling mandatory two-step authentication for team members, the next time a member logs in, they will be required to set up their two-step authentication device.
+Once set up, you must log in using your password and the code provided by Google Authenticator.

 # Enable two-factor authentication for a user

-- Use the number combination that appears on your mobile phone in the password field and click Save.
+4. Enter the numbers that appear on your mobile phone in the password field and click Save.

-If you already have two-factor authentication, the button will say Delete authenticator.
+Once you have two-factor authentication enabled, the button will say Remove authenticator.

 # Delete Authenticator for a User